Swati4star/Images-to-PDF/CONTRIBUTING.md

 ### 3. Build & run the project locally

 [Import the project](https://developer.android.com/studio/projects/create-project.html#ImportAProject) in Android Studio.
 Build it & run the project on emulator / real device.
+If you're new to Android Studio, we recommend checking out their [Projects Overview](https://developer.android.com/studio/projects), as it gives a great overview of what you need to know about modules, and file view and project structure.

 ### 4. Implement your fix or feature